VNX Exchange Market Capitalization Achieves $1.06 Million (VNXLU)

-VNX Exchange (CURRENCY:VNXLU) traded 10.9% higher against the U.S. dollar during the twenty-four hour period ending at 17:00 PM Eastern on October 19th.
-VNX Exchange has a total market capitalization of $1.06 million and $707.00 worth of VNX Exchange was traded on exchanges in the last 24 hours.
-Over the last week, VNX Exchange has traded 9.3% lower against the U.S. dollar.
-One VNX Exchange coin can now be bought for approximately $0.0376 or 0.00000096 BTC on cryptocurrency exchanges.
+VNX Exchange (CURRENCY:VNXLU) traded 10.9% higher against the dollar during the twenty-four hour period ending at 13:00 PM ET on October 21st.
+One VNX Exchange coin can currently be purchased for approximately $0.0376 or 0.00000096 BTC on exchanges.
+VNX Exchange has a market capitalization of $1.06 million and $707.00 worth of VNX Exchange was traded on exchanges in the last day.
+Over the last seven days, VNX Exchange has traded 9.3% lower against the dollar.

 - Starname (IOV) traded down 3.9% against the dollar and now trades at $4,099.30 or 0.08159023 BTC.